 Touchdown zone lights provide continuity when crossing the threshold into the touchdown area and provide visual cues during the flare out and touchdown phases of the landing.
 They are required for Category II or III operations.
+The Touchdown zone (sometimes called the Landing Zone) is the portion of a runway, beyond the threshold, intended as the first point of contact between landing aircraft and the runway.
+For rotary-wing and vectored-thrust aircraft, it is the portion of the helipad or runway used for landing.

-Touchdown zone lights consist of 2 rows of transverse light bars located symmetrically about the runway centerline per FAA AC 150/5340-30, Figure 34.
+Touchdown zone lights consist of 2 rows of transverse light bars located symmetrically about the runway centerline per FAA AC 150/5340-30J, V4\ Figure A-35 /4/.
 Each light bar consists of 3 unidirectional lights facing the landing threshold.
 The rows of light bars extend to 3,000 feet (900 meters), or one-half the runway length for runways less than 6,000 feet (1,800 meters), from the threshold with the first light bars located 100 feet (30 meters) from the threshold.
-See FAA AC 150/5340-30 for additional information about TDZ lights and installation adjustments (light optical assembly toe-in).
+See FAA AC 150/5340-30J for additional information about TDZ lights and installation adjustments (light optical assembly toe-in).
 (See Figure 4-14.)